By Air Thessaloniki is linked to Athens, Ioannina, Hania, Heraklion, Lemnos, Lesvos,

 GATE 7 AT THE CENTRAL STATION "KTEL MACEDONIA", 194, GIANNITSON STR: 07:30 - 08:45 - 10:15 - 12:15 - 13:45 - 15:15 - 16:45 - 18:15 - 21:15* - 23:15 - 00:15

 The trip to Athens lasts aprox.
 6 hours.
 Ticket price is 35 euro per single route and 55 euros return ticket.

 You don't have to pre-book for a ticket.
-In fact you can't.
 You can pay at the terminal, before bus departure or on the bus.
 If you are there 30 minutes before departure you should find a seat.
-For further information contact email@example.com or call 2310-500111.
+For further information contact firstname.lastname@example.org or call 2310-500111.

 Visit www.athensguide.com/practicalinfo for info on getting to the Athens Bus terminal.